A tourist's guide to regularity structures and singular stochastic PDEs: Introduction

 A $d$-dimensional space white noise has H\"older regularity $-d/2-\kappa$, and a $d$-dimensional spacetime white noise has H\"older regularity $-d/2-1-\kappa$ under the parabolic scaling, almost surely for every positive $\kappa$.
 Whereas one expects from the heat operator that its inverse regularizes a distribution by $2$, this is not sufficient to make sense of any of the products $u\xi, u^3, f(u)\zeta, \vert\partial_x u\vert^2, g(u)\vert\partial_x u\vert^2$ above, as the product of two H\"older distributions is well-defined if and only if the sum of their regularity exponents is positive.
 Why then bother about such equations?
 It happens that they appear as scaling limits of a number of microscopic nonlinear random dynamics where the strength of the nonlinearity and the randomness balance each other.
 Many microscopic random systems exhibit this feature as you will see from reading Corwin \& Shen's nice review \cite{CorwinShen} on singular stochastic PDEs.

 \ssk

-A typical statement about a singular stochastic PDE takes the following informal form, stated here in restricted generality.
+A typical statement in the theory of regularity structures \cite{Hai14, BHZ, ChandraHairer, BCCH18} about a singular stochastic PDE takes the following informal form, stated here in restricted generality.
 Consider a subcritical singular stochastic PDE

 driven by a possibly multi-dimensional irregular random noise $\zeta$ that is almost surely of spacetime regularity $\alpha-2$, for a deterministic constant $\alpha\in\bbR$.
 (The notion of `subcriticality' will be properly defined later in the text.)
 We talk of the sufficiently regular function $F$ as a `nonlinearity' -- even though a particular $F$ could depend linearly or affinely of one or all of its arguments.
 Denote by $\frak{F}$ the space of nonlinearities that are affine functions of the noise argument.
-Denote also by $\zeta_\epsilon$ a regularized version of the noise, obtained for instance by convolution with a deterministic smooth kernel.
+For each $\varepsilon\in(0,1]$, denote also by $\zeta_\epsilon$ a regularized version of the noise which converges to $\zeta$ as $\varepsilon$ goes to $0$, obtained for instance by convolution $\zeta_\epsilon\defeq \zeta*\varrho_\varepsilon$ with a deterministic smooth mollifier $\varrho_\varepsilon$.
 Write

 for the solution to the well-posed parabolic equation

 started at time $0$ from a given (regular enough) fixed initial condition.